unity3d-jp/MeshSync/Readme.md

 # Caveats

+- When MeshSyncServer runs, it will automatically copy required MeshSync assets to *StreamingAssets/MeshSyncServerRoot*.
+  Please keep them as they are.

 - Although this package is designed to be used in the Editor, model syncing will still work in runtime as well, but not the animations.
 **For performance reasons, make sure that the syncing is not executed in the final build, unless it is required.**